-Feeding the garden birds in winter is a great way to introduce children to nature
+Feeding the birds in your garden or balcony in winter helps them survive – and is a great way to introduce children to nature

 With the approaching winter (at least if you’re reading this in the Northern Hemisphere), it’s time to consider helping your local wild birds through the cold months ahead, when finding natural food can be difficult.

-Feeding the garden birds and then identifying and counting them is extremely enjoyable, and a great way to introduce children to the wonders of nature.
+Feeding the birds in your garden or on your balcony and then identifying and counting them is extremely enjoyable, and a great way to introduce children to the wonders of nature.

 Here are a few tips that might help you to get started.